pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Default value: 1
 - Controls how `AUTO_INCREMENT` values should be incremented on each allocation.
-Often used in combination with `auto_increment_offset`.
+It is often used in combination with `auto_increment_offset`.

 ### auto_increment_offset